 The Registration Center provides assistance for students to register for courses each semester.
 New students have the opportunity to attend one of the conveniently scheduled orientation sessions before their first semester.
-Great Expectations orientation sessions help students learn about their degree program, financial aid, student activities and other aspects of student success.
-Students are then advised and can register for courses with the assistance of an academic advisor based on their ACT or Accuplacer testing scores.
+New Student orientation sessions help students learn about their degree program, financial aid, student activities and other aspects of student success.
+Students are then advised and can register for cademic Program courses with the assistance of an academic advisor based on their ACT or Accuplacer testing scores.

-During each Great Expectations orientation session, emphasis is placed on helping students start their educational career on the right path to success.
-Once a student has declared a major, the student will be assigned a permanent faculty advisor.
+During each New Student orientation session, emphasis is placed on helping students start their educational career on the right path to success.
+Once a student has declared a major, the student will be assigned an advisor.
 Advisors are knowledgeable of academic programs and services that Jackson State provides and are trained to help students complete the registration process.
-Students who plan to transfer to a university may view the transfer equivalency tables at the university web site or review the transfer pathway information in the catalog.